AGI Requires a Coordination Layer on Top of Pattern Repositories: The Biological Foundation: Intelligence Emerges From Pattern Repositories

 \section{The Biological Foundation: Intelligence Emerges From Pattern Repositories}

-To evaluate claims that LLMs are ``mere pattern matching'' and therefore irrelevant to AGI, it helps to start from the best-studied general intelligence we have: biological cognition.
-Across perception, control, language, and expertise, the dominant story is not that intelligence appears in opposition to pattern-based processing, but that higher-level deliberation is built by organizing and regulating large pattern repositories.
+To evaluate claims that LLMs are ``mere pattern matching,'' we start from biological cognition.
+Intelligence does not oppose pattern-based processing; higher-level deliberation is built by organizing and regulating large pattern repositories.